Diagnosing, Treating And Preventing Alcoholic Depression

 Alcoholic Depression by the Numbers

 A recent 2001 study in Canada has brought to light some startling facts.
 It has been estimated that there are over 425,000 heavy drinkers in the country.
 This is set apart from the casual drinkers.
 This number alone is mostly those who have exhibited signs of being dependent on alcohol.
-Out of this number, 25% of those are suffering with depression.
+Out of this number, 25% of those are suffering from depression.
 This depression is because of their dependence on alcohol.
-The same survey also revealed that women were more susceptible to alcoholic depression than was men, at almost a five to one ratio.
+The same survey also revealed that women were more susceptible to alcoholic depression than were men, at almost a five to one ratio.

 Alcoholic Depression Culprits

 The reason that many of these people are experiencing depressive episodes, even when this was not a regular characteristic of their personality, is that alcoholism changes the way that the mind processes reality.
 Some people are depressed because they feel inferior to others around them.
 Low self-esteem is a large part of the psyche of an alcoholic.
 The alcohol in the system tends to heighten this feeling.
-The inability to get out from under the power of alcohol is another reason for a deep depression.
+The inability to get out from under the power of alcohol is another reason for deep depression.

 Alcoholic Depression Signs

 When it comes to alcoholic depression, there are some warning signs for families and friends.
 One sign is a major change in personality.
 If the person is usually outgoing, but suddenly becomes sullen and reclusive, there can be some depression setting in.
 Continuous breakdowns, and crying episodes, especially when drinking, are another clear indicator.
 Attempts at suicide are an extreme sign, but one that can show up if the depression is severe enough.